pombo-lab/gamtools/docs/tools/process_nps.rst

-The ``gamtools process_nps`` tool is used to map raw sequencing data from a collection of NPs and call positive windows from those NPs to generate a `segregation table`_.
+The ``gamtools process_nps`` tool is used to map raw sequencing data from a collection of NPs and call positive windows from those NPs to generate a :ref:`segregation table <segregation_table>`.
 It can optionally also calculate various QC metrics for each NP, generate bigwig/bed files for visualising the raw data and calculate proximity matrices.